vincepg13/sn-react-shadcn/README.md

 Designed to give ServiceNow developers easy access to react components on the platform.
 To find out more about creating a react environment inside of a ServiceNow instance visit [servicenow-react-app](https://github.com/elinsoftware/servicenow-react-app).

+For a demonstration on an application that uses these components which you can install on your own ServiceNow instance visit [sn-react-shadcn-demo](https://github.com/vincepg13/sn-react-shadcn-demo).

 ---

 ## 📦 Installation